 - Last shape: Women typically have a narrower heel relative to their forefoot.
 A properly fitted women’s shoe captures the heel without slippage while accommodating toe splay.

 - Arch geometry: Women tend to have a higher arch angle and greater midfoot width variation.
-Look for shoes that offer a variety of widths (B/D for narrow to wide).
+Look for shoes that offer several widths (B/D for narrow to wide).

 - Biomechanics: Women’s wider Q-angle (the angle from hip to knee) increases the risk of overpronation and knee tracking issues.
 Many women benefit from mild stability features even if they don’t technically overpronate.